 The billy allen bit is one staple in my bit collection for training and for recommending to students to use when moving up to a small to medium shanked bit.
 I usually use the billy allen mouthpiece on short to medium length of shanks though you can find the mouthpiece on just about any type of snaffle or curb.
+The bit on the right (that I use for showing) is described as "Avila Straight Roller Bit by Professional's Choice

 The roller or barrel will prevent the mouthpiece from splitting and therefore preventing the nutcracker affect.
 The roller also acts as a pacifier, getting horses to salivate and relax.
 It's great for those very oral horses.
 I find that it really relaxes horses.